Public Investing App Review: Commission Free Trades and More

 Note that there’s no fee (from Public) to transfer money from another brokerage account to Public.
 If the brokerage you’re transferring from charges you a fee, tell a Public customer service rep about it; they may cover the fee for you.

 Public Premium is a subscription-based upgrade Public users can sign up for.
-When you upgrade to Public Premium, you’ll pay $10 per month (well, technically every 30 calendar days) to access features such as:
+When you upgrade to Public Premium, you’ll pay $8 per month to access features such as:

 • Advanced stock and ETF insights